-Prepared by Frank J. Moyer, ABATE of Indiana state entertainment director, and president, A.M.E., Inc.
+Prepared by Frank J. Moyer, A.M.E., Inc.

 ABATE of Indiana has a state entertainment director whose primary responsibility is to manage entertainment for the Boogie®.
 This includes evaluating, contracting with and coordinating all aspects of ABATE's relationship with the talent and their agents.
 The entertainment director is also responsible for producing the show to make certain that the sound, light and back line providers know what is expected of them.
 Keeping the show on schedule and a lot of baby-sitting are a couple of the director's chief duties.
 A large venue such as the Boogie® has a substantial entertainment budget and presents a number of challenges.
 While your event probably won't have to address all of the issues that affect Boogie®, the following are some common sense guidelines for booking entertainment for any event and may prevent a lot of headaches.